Novaleaf/phantomjscloud-node/README.md

 ## Technical details

-Internally we pool all requests and execute in a FIFO fashion.
-If there are pending requests, we gracefully ramp-up the rate of requests to match PhantomJsCloud's autoscale capacity.
+Internally this library will pool all requests and execute in a FIFO fashion.
+The number of parallel requests increases automatically:  We gracefully ramp-up the rate of requests to match PhantomJsCloud's autoscale capacity.

 ## Roadmap